sokanacollectiveCRM/documentation/docs/discover-program-template-project/getting-started.md

 npm run dev
 ```

+Backend server will start at `http://localhost:5050`

-Server will start at `http://localhost:3000`
+Frontend server will start at `http://localhost:3001`

 ## Development Tools